jeremygradisher/leaflet-sandbox/README.md

-#Leaflet Sandbox - 07/28/2016

-This is a spot to test Leaflet!

-#Sandbox Builds (Learning - All that matters here is Maps):
+#Leaflet Sandbox Builds (All that matters here is Maps):
+All tutorials are built with commented code for reference.

 ##Maps Explanation - (Complete for drag and drop markers)
 Created a Maps model and an Areas model.
 (Areas are currently markers, that is about to change!).
 A Map has_many :areas, dependent: :destroy and and Area belongs_to :map.
 Fully functional to add markers that change color according to status.
 Good start.